Ashwagandha root is the little black dress of herbal medicine. No, seriously! This herb is incredibly versatile and multipurpose.

 Ashwagandha benefits for hair also include hair growth.

 Have you ever cut your hair, only to regret it a few short months later?
 We’ve all been there.
-Fortunately, ashwagandha has many anti-aging properties that can help you in this predicament.
+Fortunately, ashwagandha has many anti-aging properties!
 Some herbalists recommend mixing ashwagandha into a paste and massaging into the scalp directly.
-This process is thought to increase blood circulation, which then may stimulate hair growth.
+This process is thought to increase blood circulation, stimulating hair growth.

 Hair loss be gone – taking ashwagandha may thwart hair thinning.